-Paul Behm 10MEMBA of Marietta, GA, is CIO for technology goals for the company and direct the Paul was previously senior strategy and development at
+Paul Behm 10MEMBA

+of Marietta, GA, is CIO for

+B2R Finance, where he

+will oversee the enterprise

+technology goals for the

+company and direct the

+continued development of

+the Dwell Finance platform.

+Paul was previously senior

+vice president of product

+strategy and development at

+Fiserv.

-Leslie Marshburn 10MBA/MPH and husband Jesse wel-2015.
-Leslie is with is a member of the
+Leslie Marshburn 10MBA/MPH and husband Jesse welcomed son Riddick Baynes on March 17, 2015.
+Leslie is with Kurt Salmon and is a member of the Goizueta Alumni Board.